Hes-Siemelink/instacli/instacli-spec/language/Instacli Markdown Documents.spec.md

 Hello world!
 ```

-## Specifying Instacli in Instacli
+## The Instacli specification is in Instacli!

 The Instacli specification itself is written in Instacli Markdown.
 All the documents in these directories are run as
 unit tests in the Instacli build, validating the code examples and test cases.
 This way we can make sure that the
-implementation of the specification is always correct!
+implementation of the specification is always up-to-date and correct!

 That means that all the examples in _this_ document are also tested automatically.
 But we also need to describe them.
 In
 order for that to work, you will see examples twice: first we will show how they are written in Markdown as a literal